 How Long Does Pecan Pie Last?

 This keto pecan pie will last around 3-4 days in the refrigerator.
-Keep in mind that there aren’t any preservatives in this pie, so it’s not going to last as long as something that has been processed.
-It’s essential to keep the pie airtight and away from other stinky food in the fridge.
-You don’t want it to take on any flavors of other foods.
+Keep in mind that there aren't any preservatives in this pie, so it's not going to last as long as something that has been processed.
+It's essential to keep the pie airtight in an airtight container or wrapped in aluminum foil or plastic wrap.
+You don't want it to take on any flavors of other foods.

 If you notice any sort of mold, that it has become really watery or if it's extremely dried out, those are all indications that the low carb pecan pie has started to spoil.